webqit/webflo/README.md

 #### Client-Side Applications

 Web pages that embed the Webflo client JS bundle deliver a great user experience.
-+ **First-paint-ready.** On the first page request, you get a [server-rendered](#client-and-server-side-rendering) HTML page that's optimized for the first paint of your application.
-+ **Fluid and app-like.** On being loaded, the state of the application is restored through hydration, and [subsequent navigations](#spa-navigation) are sleek and instant, while performing [Client-Side Rendering](#client-and-server-side-rendering).

-For these client-side applications, the `npm run generate` command does both the building and embedding of the script for each document root in the application.
+It's simple: the `npm run generate` command does both the building and embedding of the script, or scripts, for the document root, or document roots (in a [Multi Page](#in-a-multi-page-layout) / [Multi SPA](#in-a-multi-spa-layout) layout)!

+On being loaded, the state of the application is initialized, or is restored through hydration - where [Server-Side Rendering](#client-and-server-side-rendering) was involved to optimize for first paint, and an app-like experience kicks in!
+For [Single-Page Applications](#in-a-single-page-layout), [Client-Side Rendering](#client-and-server-side-rendering) is performed on each navigation.

 ##### SPA Navigation